 Filters

-Filters can be applied to a dashboard slide to filter its insights.
+Filters can be applied to a dashboard page to refine its insights.

 Filterable insights are: